How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 As well as protecting you, it will reduce the risk of unwittingly passing viruses on to colleagues or contacts that have Windows computers.

-Viruses and malware can spread via infected websites, emails and files sent to your business.
+Viruses and malware can spread through infected websites, emails and files that are sent to your business.

 Security and anti-virus software identifies these threats by comparing files on your computer to the electronic 'signatures' of known viruses.

-Although security software hugely reduces the chance of your business suffering a virus infection, it's not infallible.
-Most packages only protect reliably against known threats.
+Although security software can massively reduce the chances of your business suffering a virus infection, it's not infallible.
+Most packages only protect reliably against known threats and new threats are emerging almost every day.

-It also takes more than just security and anti-virus software to stay safe.
+You’ll also need more than just security and anti-virus software to stay safe.
 It won't stop thieves making off with your server, a dishonest employee stealing your company database, or a fire damaging your IT equipment.

 Types of security software

 There are many security and anti-virus packages on the market.
-Most offer similar core protection:
+Most offer similar core protection, including:

 Every computer and server in your business should be protected by security software.
-You should also consider installing it on mobile devices like tablets and smartphones, especially if they hold critical data.
+You should also consider installing it on mobile devices, including all tablets and smartphones owned by your business, especially if they hold critical data.

-Because security and virus protection is so critical, it's important you choose software from a reputable company.
+Because security and virus protection is so critical, it's crucial to select software from a reputable company.

-Once you've set up your security software, you must keep it up to date.
+Once you've installed and configured your security software, you must keep it up to date.
 New threats emerge daily, so the software should check for updated signatures at least once a day.

 After the first year or two, you'll probably have to pay a monthly or annual fee to receive updates.
-Do not be tempted to cancel your subscription, as this will leave you vulnerable to new threats - which are evolving all the time.
+Do not be tempted to cancel your subscription, as this will leave you vulnerable to new threats.
+When security software is so cheap, it’s not worth taking the risk.